MohamudMussa/ims-demo/README.md

 1. You will need to clone down the repo, here is a link to the repo [GitHub][https://github.com/MohamudMussa/ims-demo.git]
 * To do this, Git Bash in the desired folder you'd like to clone to.
-* Once Git opens, you will need to initalise git, do this with the following command;
+* Once Git opens, you will need to initialise git, do this with the following command;
 ```
 Git init
 ```